-In this guide you’ll learn the risks associated with running your saw dry, you’ll understand what components are at risk and also a fool proof alternative to running your saw dry.
+In this guide, you’ll learn the risks associated with running your saw dry; you’ll understand what components are at risk and also a foolproof alternative to running your saw dry.
 This stuff is basic; you won’t need a degree in engineering to apply this knowledge.

 Small engine handheld equipment, however, isn’t always held with the gas tank above the carburetor, so a fuel pump is needed to ensure a constant gas supply.
-Your saw fuel pump is a diaphragm, basically a rubber gasket cleverly designed to act like a pump.
-The pumping action is powered by the rotational movement of the engine, it creates a pulsing vacuum.
+Your saw fuel pump is a diaphragm, basically, a rubber gasket cleverly designed to act as a pump.
+The pumping action is powered by the rotational movement of the engine; it creates a pulsing vacuum.

 The fuel supply is proportional to engine speed.
 More engine speed (revs) equals more fuel supply.
 A wonderfully clever system.